arresteddevops/ado-hugo/content/episode/secure-by-design.md

 The panel talks about the ways in which testing contributes to secure design.

-Danie Sawano: “It tends to be so much easier and more robust if you start defining your own domain types.”
+Daniel Sawano: “It tends to be so much easier and more robust if you start defining your own domain types.”

 ## Immutability